Randy Mearns: Coaching career

+College

 He coached the Canisius men's lacrosse team through 2017, and also was an assistant coach on the Canadian national team that won the gold medal at the 2006 World Lacrosse Championship.
 Mearns won 94 games in his 18 years of coaching at Canisius, and led the Griffins to their first ever NCAA tournament bid in 2008 where they lost to Syracuse in the first round, and second in 2012 where they lost against Loyola in the first round.
 Mearns has provided development for his players towards the professional ranks, including Mark Miyashita who graduated from Canisius in 2003 and was the first overall selection in the 2003 National Lacrosse League draft.
 In a preseason coaches poll, Canisius was picked to repeat in 2009 as MAAC champions.
 However after a rough start to the season where they lost six straight including 3 one-goal losses, the Griffs ended 2009 on a 4 and 3 run.

 Mearns was Head Coach of the Canadian national team that won the gold medal at the 2014 World Lacrosse Championship.

 Mearns was named the initial head coach for the St. Bonaventure men's Division I lacrosse team, in June 2017.
 On April 28, 2025, the University announced that Mearns would not return as head coach.

+National Lacrosse League

+On March 10, 2026, Mearns was named the interim head coach of the Rochester Knighthawks.
+Mearns took over from Mike Hasen, who was fired by Rochester after a 5–6 start to the 2026 season.
+Mearns led the Knighthawks to a 1–6 finish as the interim head coach.